nick-shared/php-file/README.md

 x+	Create and open for reading and writing.
 If the file exists already, it returns FALSE and generates an error.
 If file doesn’t exist, a new file is created.
 ```

-#### General Php file notes
+2. Raw php file functions
- fopen() is used to open a file if it exists or it creates a file if it doesn’t exist.
+ * fopen() is used to open a file if it exists or it creates a file if it doesn’t exist.
-    if the fopen() function fails to create a file or open a file, it returns 0 (zero).
+    * if the fopen() function fails to create a file or open a file, it returns 0 (zero).
- fclose() used to close an open file
+ * fclose() used to close an open file
-    fclose() function returns true on success and false on failure
+    * fclose() function returns true on success and false on failure